jmduke/jmduke-jekyll/notebook.md

 <br /><br />
 (Maybe at some point I'll try and categorize these.)
 </div>

+Dance until your bones clatter.
+What a prize you are.
+What a lucky sack of stars.

+> *At last the new arriving*, Gabrielle Calvocoressi

 You shall find out how salt is the taste of another man's bread, and how hard is the way up and down another man's stairs.